 Sensors and algorithms to measure flight initiation distance in birds 🧠

 The team used a systematic approach to record flight initiation distances in urban environments.
-Observers walked towards birds at a constant speed, accurately recording the exact point where they began to fly.
+Observers walked toward the birds at a constant speed, accurately recording the exact point where they took flight.
 The data was processed with statistical models that considered variables such as habitat type, time of day, and group size.
-The one-meter difference between genders remained constant after adjusting for factors such as observer height or clothing color.
+The one-meter difference between genders remained consistent after adjusting for factors like observer height or clothing color.

 Birds also have a gender radar 🐦

-It seems sparrows have developed a sixth sense for detecting whether the approaching person is going to pull out a camera or a bag of bread.
+It seems sparrows have developed a sixth sense to detect whether the approaching person is going to pull out a camera or a bag of bread.
 Perhaps women walk more stealthily, and birds, naturally distrustful, prefer not to take risks.
-Or maybe the males of these species, upon seeing a man, think: this guy isn't going to do anything to me.
+Or maybe the males of these species, upon seeing a man, think: this guy won't do anything to me.
 Science has work ahead.